 A. The minimum payment will be different for each account and is based upon the total amount of your outstanding balance.

-Q. WHY DO I NEED TO ESTABLISH AN OFFICAL PAYMENT PLAN?
+Q. WHY DO I NEED TO ESTABLISH AN OFFICIAL PAYMENT PLAN?

 Q. DO YOU HAVE FINANCIAL ASSISTANCE?